chocolatey-community/PSAdt-Webinar/README.md

 # Set DeployMode to Silent, so no deferral by the end user can occur and the application is installed.
 choco install <packageid> -y --package-parameters="/DeployMode='Silent'"
 ```

+### Uninstallation

+In _most_ cases, Chocolatey's AutoUninstaller feature will handle the software removal for you while uninstalling the Chocolatey package.

+If you would like to use the PSAdt app's uninstallation methods, or the package does not remove the software correctly, copy the included `chocolateyUninstall.ps1` file from this repository to the tools directory of your new Chocolatey package, and run `choco pack` against the package nuspec to include the script in the compiled Chocolatey package.

+With the script include, Chocolatey will attempt to use the PSAdt app's uninstallation instruction set.

 ## Additional Resources